 modm is optimized for the harsh requirements of the Eurobot competition, where our robots need to run reliably and completely autonomously for the game's 100 second duration.
 Our robots contain a lot of different microcontrollers, some without a lot of resources, so modm needs to fulfill a diverse set of objectives, like small code size with small memory consumption, predictable program flow, extreme portability.

-git clone --recursive https://github.com/modm-io/modm.git
+git clone --recurse-submodules --jobs 8 https://github.com/modm-io/modm.git

-- Efficient and fast object-oriented C++14 API.
+- Efficient and fast object-oriented C++23 API.

 - No memory allocations in HAL with very low overall RAM consumption.

-- Highly-configurable modules with sensible defaults and lots of documentation.
+- Highly configurable modules with sensible defaults and lots of documentation.

-- Cross platform peripheral interfaces incl. bit banging:
+- Cross-platform peripheral interfaces incl. bit banging:

-- GPIO and GPIO expanders.
+- GPIO, External Interrupt and IO expanders.

-- UART, I2C, SPI, CAN.
+- UART, I2C, SPI, CAN and Ethernet.

 - Interfaces and drivers for many external I2C and SPI sensors and devices.

-- Debug/logging system with IOStream interface.
+- Debug/logging system with IOStream and printf interface.